groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/plt-to-tif.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to Convert PLT to T%C4%B0F in C#"
+    title_left: "Steps to Convert PLT to TIF in C#"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the PLT file to T%C4%B0F using a few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the PLT file to TIF using a few lines of code.

         *   Create an instance of Converter class and load the PLT file with full path
-        *   Create & set ConvertOptions for the t%C4%B0f type
+        *   Create & set ConvertOptions for the tif type
-        *   Call Converter.Convert method and pass the full path and format (T%C4%B0F) as parameter
+        *   Call Converter.Convert method and pass the full path and format (TIF) as parameter

     title_right: "System Requirements"
     content_right: |